-The following is an example of a component of a financial report expressed using various formats and in various software applications:
+The following is an example of a component of a financial report expressed using various formats and in various software applications.
+The component is the income statement disclosure.
+The component has two disclosure blocks: (1) a roll up of net income and (2) a hierarchy provides concepts related to net income per share: